splunk/splunk-sdk-csharp-pcl/README.md

 #### Get the source

-[Get the Splunk SDK for C#](https://github.com/splunk/splunk-sdk-csharp-pcl/archive/master.zip).
+[Get the Splunk Enterprise SDK for C#](https://github.com/splunk/splunk-sdk-csharp-pcl/archive/master.zip).
 Download the ZIP file and extract its contents.

-If you are want to contribute to the Splunk SDK for C#, clone the repository from [GitHub](https://github.com/splunk/splunk-sdk-csharp).
+If you are want to contribute to the Splunk Enterprise SDK for C#, clone the repository from [GitHub](https://github.com/splunk/splunk-sdk-csharp).

 #### Build the SDK